designgears/nx-sd/README.md

 ### Building optional components

 The name of each componenet corresponds with its filename in `/nxsd/components`.
-A successful build will output to the `/build` directory under the same name, and a zip will be located in the root directory.
+A successful build will output to the `/build` directory under the same name.

        python3 build.py build -c tinfoil